Explanation of County Crest

 The badge was designed in the summer of 1992 by Tom Rogers from North Cheam SMBC and I researched the heraldry behind it.
 I came across a note that Tom sent to me which accompanied the final draft and it's so appropriate I thought I'd share it with you.
 The note concludes: "it seems quite apt that many of the composite parts of the design are taken from nobility stretching back to the time of the Conquests.
 Troops engaging in battle would gather around the colours or flag of their Commander awaiting instructions.
 I hope, in this case, the bowlers will feel the same passion and desire when sporting this flag before they engage in their own battles"

-Welcome to our new webite if there is anything that you want to see here please speak or email Mark Jones or Brian Winter.
+Welcome to our webite if there is anything that you want to see here, please speak to or email Brian Winter.
+See Committee page for contact numbers & address.

 Anyone who needs a county top for the coming season please speak to your captains